trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 ### external compilers

-For more advanced use cases, let's say your smart contract development workflow involves more than just compiling Solidity contracts.
-Maybe you're writing eWASM precompiles or making a two-dimensional delegatecall proxy.
-Or maybe you would just rather use @pubkey's solidity-cli instead of Truffle's solc configuration.
+For more advanced use cases with artifact creation you can use the external compilers configuration.

-This is now supported by adding a `compilers.external` object to your Truffle config:
+You can use this feature by adding a `compilers.external` object to your Truffle config:

 ```javascript
 module.exports = {